 Lessons in Market Strategy: JC Penney

 Having an effective marketing strategy can be one of the most important things for any company, regardless of the industry.
 An effective marketing strategy will help clear up confusion on market objectives and can also be crucial in understanding the target market and customers.
-By having a detailed and concise market strategy, there will be little room for disconnect between executive management and customer profiling, ensuring that management has a clear understanding of their customers’ persona.
-The importance of this can be seen through JC Penney, as the downfall of their company can be seen from this tragic disconnect.
+By having a detailed and concise market strategy, there will be little room for disconnect between executive management and customer profiling, ensuring that management has a clear understanding of the company's buyer personas.
+The importance of this can be seen by evaluating JC Penney's market strategy and how the company experienced a downfall from this tragic disconnect.

-Here at GST we understand the significance of understanding customer portfolio.
+Here at GST, we understand the significance of understanding customer portfolio.
 We strive for a complete alignment between our executive management and customer profiling, having experience in helping companies find potential disconnects between these two.
 Our expertise will help B2B SaaS founders recognize when it may be appropriate to use a product to lead growth, learning from the mistakes that JC Penney made.
 When you're ready to get started, let us know how we can help you!